10 Simple Tips On How To Remove Skin Pigmentation

 The lycopene found in guava and the exfoliating properties of the banana together lead to skin lightening.

 - Mash banana and guava well together

 - Apply this paste on the affected areas.

 Before trying these tips always remember that natural remedies demand patience.
 It takes time for these to show desired results.
 So be patient and have faith.

 How long is a mask to be kept on?

 Not more than 20 minutes.
 Rinse off, pat dry and follow up with a moisturizer of your choice.

-- All of us do not have the same type of skin, if you find one remedy not working, try another until you find the right natural treatment to get rid of skin pigmentation and blemishes.
+Each one of us have different skin and different skin means different demands.
+So if you find one remedy not working out for you, try another until you find the right natural treatment to get rid of skin pigmentation and blemishes.

 - Indulge in proper skincare, do not forget cleansing, toning, moisturizing and exfoliating (at least twice a week using the facial scrub of your choice).